darkweid/bybit-simple-tg-bot/README.md

 ## ENG 🇬🇧

 ### Description
 This is a simple trading bot for Bybit, designed to perform basic trading functions such as opening and closing positions automatically.
-It interacts with the Bybit API and sends notifications via Telegram, helping traders monitor market movements and execute trading strategies.
+It interacts with the Bybit API via HTTP requests and sends notifications via Telegram, helping traders monitor market movements and execute trading strategies.

 ### Features
 - Automatically open and close positions on Bybit.